 ActivTrak Alarms Guide

-ActivTrak's Alarms feature helps organizations get alerted in real-time about risky events so they can take immediate action.
+ActivTrak's Alarms alerts you in real-time to activities that may post security risks or impact the accuracy of your data, so you can take immediate action.
 There are three alarm types in ActivTrak:

-• USB Alarms: Detect USB and/or file-sharing activity
+- USB Alarms alert you when there’s excessive USB and/or file-sharing activity

-• Security Audit Alarms: Triggered by changes made to your ActivTrak Account
+- Security Audit Alarms are triggered by changes made to your ActivTrak Account

-Leverage out-of-the-box alarms for common scenarios or create your own based on any combination of conditions.
+Use out-of-the-box alarms for common scenarios or create your own custom alerts based on any combination of conditions.
 Alarms are available in all paid plans.

 Learn more about:

-ActivTrak is committed to safeguarding customer and user data through enhanced measures that ensure compliance with business policies, industry regulations, and applicable laws.
-ActivTrak’s privacy-first approach empowers organizations to leverage the transformative power of workforce analytics without compromising data privacy and trust with employees.
+ActivTrak is committed to safeguarding customer and user data.
+We know how important it is to meet compliance standards, industry regulations and applicable laws.
+That’s why our privacy-first approach is designed to empower organizations with the transformative power of workforce analytics — without compromising data privacy and trust with employees.
+Our Alarms are a key part of this.

-Custom role-based access to Alarms, including each individual subpage, is available to all paid plan types.
+You can create custom, role-based access to each Alarm on any paid plan type.
 For example, an Admin can provide a manager with read-only access to the Alarm Log but block the manager from accessing the Alarm Configuration page.

 The user role types that can access Alarms are Admins, Configurators, and Power Users.
 Viewers are unable to access any Alarm pages.